 There is a concerning binge drinking problem in the United States and around the globe.
 Binge drinking usually has someone drinking large amounts of alcohol in one single setting.
 Not only can this cause a number of negative binge drinking symptoms but it can also lead to serious injury and sometimes even death.
 Excessively drinking in the span of a few hours or more can be extremely dangerous.

 It’s important to keep an eye on how much you and those around you are drinking.
 A binge drinking problem also indicates a much more severe problem.
 If a loved one or friend is binge drinking frequently, they may be struggling with alcohol addiction.
 It’s important to be aware of the signs of alcoholism and look out for binge drinking symptoms.
 As a trustworthy and effective facility, Free by the Sea is here to help you and your family live the life you deserve.
 Don’t wait to get proper treatment.

-Binge drinking occurs when someone (or a group) consume a significant amount of alcohol in one sitting.
+Binge drinking occurs when someone consumes a significant amount of alcohol in one sitting.
 In order for a session to be considered binge drinking, the amount of alcohol being consumed must be excessively higher than a normal drinking session of the same time length.
 According to the National Institute of Alcohol abuse and Alcoholism (NIAAA) and SAMHSA, the criteria for binge drinking includes:

 As far as the time period goes, there is no set time.
 However, binge drinking typically constitutes having drinks within a few hours of each other.
 As of right now, there is no official diagnosis for a binge-drinking disorder (identified by the American Psychiatric Association), like there is for binge eating.
 As it stands, binge drinking is simply a behavior that can be connected to possible alcohol use problems.